 Antetokounmpo scores 35 as Bucks beat Bulls 116-96

 Chicago Bulls forward Taj Gibson, right, reaches for the ball next to Milwaukee Bucks' Greg Monroe during the first half of an NBA basketball game Saturday, Dec.
 31, 2016, in Chicago.
-Milwaukee Bucks forward Giannis Antetokounmpo drives to the basket as Chicago Bulls center Robin Lopez defends during the first half of an NBA basketball game Saturday, Dec.
+Chicago Bulls forward Taj Gibson, right, reaches for the ball next to Milwaukee Bucks' Greg Monroe during the first half of an NBA basketball game Saturday, Dec.
 31, 2016, in Chicago.

 Add your comments below